clementbolin/go-chat/README.md

 - [x] The client and the server communicate via the TCP protocol.

 ### Golang Competances
-I want to dicover Golang programing language, and for that, what could be better than a discovery project ?
+I want to dicover Golang programing language, and for that, what could be better than a discovery  project?
 You can see below the list of points I have addressed in the project so far.

 - [ ] Structure